ajaxray/geek-life/README.md

 - [x] Status bar for common shortcuts
 - [x] Status bar should display success/error message of actions
 - [x] Status bar may display quick tips based on focused element
-- [ ] Dynamic lists
+- [x] Dynamic lists
     - Today - Due Today and overdue
-    - Upcoming - Due in one week
+    - Tomorrow
-    - Someday - No due date
+    - Upcoming - Due in next 7 days
 - [ ] [Habitica](https://habitica.com/)<sup>3</sup> integration - Use it as Habitica client or use Habitica for cloud backup
 - [ ] Time tracking